ideafarm/ipdos/precious/domains/com/ideafarm/city/workshop/rimstar/readme.txt

 but will enable you to open the *.hlp files that you can find in the installed Rimstar directory.

 1. Open "winhlp32.msi".
 This will install into c:\windows\WinHelp .
+Or, just
+unzip WinHelp.zip into c:\windows or anywhere else.

 2. Edit the path enviornment variable to place this folder at the beginning, or at least before c:\windows\system32.